gusberry/todo-workshop/README.md

 npm install -g express-generator
 ```

 After that we can generate our app.
-To make our app simplier we won't use any template engines (`--no-view` flag).
+To make our app simpler we won't use any template engines (`--no-view` flag).

 ```sh
 express --no-view